uridr/RDF-TextGeneration/README.md

 ### Monolingual Data

-Monolingual data can be obtained by means of (JOSE ADRIAN SCRIPT) .
+Monolingual data can be obtained by means of [WikiExtractor](https://github.com/attardi/wikiextractor ).
 Alternatively, the targeted approach mentioned in the work, which improves results in comparison with previous monolingual, can be generated from `data/monolingual/`:

 ```bash
 pyhton3 scrapper.py > [OUTPUT_TEXT-1]